albacoretuna/scraping-guide/README.md

 ## Scraping Map Data
 Imagine you need to gather the store locations of a retail business.
 For that purpose you need to go to their website and scrape all addresses.
 Or you might need to find out the map coordination points of the shops.
+The process that I've found to be most usefule is like this:
+  * open the page in chrome
+  * open developer's console
+  * press escape go bring up the search box and search for an approximate coordination number.
+For example if the shop is in filand I'd search for 60.
+  * hopefully it's easy to find where the coordination numbers are used in the code.
+  * hopefully all the points on map are in a global JavaScript variable

 ### Getting Started
   * Open the page in which the map is loaded